Do you want to learn anything online for free?

 With the emerge of Massive Open Online Courses (MOOCs), you have the option to take online courses without even joining or visiting any academy.

 It’s just you and your computer & not a crowded environment.
-Plus, you can learn anything from the comfort of your living room with your own schedule and timing.
+Plus, you can learn anything from the comfort of your living room with your own schedule.

-So considering all this, I have compiled a list of 7 websites that provide both free & paid online courses that will really help you to learn something new.
+So considering all this, I have compiled a list of 7 websites that provide both free & paid online courses that you can take.

 7 WEBSITES TO LEARN ANYTHING ONLINE FOR FREE